rezen/zap-tutorial/03_gui-overview.md

 # GUI Overview
 We are going to touch on the basics of the GUI to help you get more familiar with ZAP.
+To enhance the functionality of your scans, you need to start off in the GUI and configure "all the things".
+To help you do that, we'll give an overview of ZAP's functionality from the GUI perspective.
 Below you can see the GUI with 4 panels highlighted with more details below!

 ![Main overview](assets/images/zap-gui-main.jpg)